Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Introduction

-Another prominent line or work, which has led to many practical procedures, considers so-called ratios of densities $f_Q/f_P$ or similarly Radon-Nikodym derivatives $dQ/dP$ as a way to capture the similarity between $P$ and $Q$ \citep{quionero2009dataset, sugiyama2012density}.
-It is often assumed in such work that $dQ/dP$ is bounded which corresponds to the regime $\gamma = 0$ in our case (see Example \ref{ex:boundedDensity} of Section \ref{sec:transferexponent}).
-Typical excess-error bounds are dominated by the estimation rates for $dQ/dP$ (see e.g. rates for $\alpha$-H\"older $dQ/dP$, $\alpha\to 0$, in \cite{kpotufe2017lipschitz}), which unfortunately could be arbitrarily higher than the minimax rates we establish for that setting with $\gamma = 0$ .
-Furthermore, as previously mentioned, $dQ/dP$ is inadequate in common scenarios with structured data, or can be unbounded even while $\gamma$ remains small (see Example \ref{ex:unboundedDensity} of Section \ref{sec:transferexponent}).
+Another prominent line or work, which has led to many practical procedures, considers so-called ratios of densities $f_{Q_X}/f_{P_X}$ or similarly Radon-Nikodym derivatives $d{Q_X}/d{P_X}$ as a way to capture the similarity between $P$ and $Q$ \citep{quionero2009dataset, sugiyama2012density}.
+It is often assumed in such work that $d{Q_X}/d{P_X}$ is bounded which corresponds to the regime $\gamma = 0$ in our case (see Example \ref{ex:boundedDensity} of Section \ref{sec:transferexponent}).
+Typical excess-error bounds are dominated by the estimation rates for $d{Q_X}/d{P_X}$ (see e.g. rates for $\alpha$-H\"older $d{Q_X}/d{P_X}$, $\alpha\to 0$, in \cite{kpotufe2017lipschitz}), which unfortunately could be \emph{arbitrarily} higher than the achievable rates we establish for the corresponding setting with $\gamma = 0$.
+Furthermore, as previously mentioned, $d{Q_X}/d{P_X}$ is ill-defined in common scenarios with structured data, or can be unbounded even while $\gamma$ remains small (see Example \ref{ex:unboundedDensity} of Section \ref{sec:transferexponent}).

 Another line of work, instead considers information-theoretic measures such as KL-divergence or Renyi divergence \citep{sugiyama2008direct, mansour2009multiple}.
-In particular, such divergences are closer in spirit to our notion of transfer-exponent $\gamma$ (viewing it as roughly characterizing the log of ratios between $Q_X$ and $P_X$), but are also undefined in typical scenarios with structured data.
+In particular, such divergences are closer in spirit to our notion of transfer-exponent $\gamma$ (viewing it as roughly characterizing the log of ratios between $Q_X$ and $P_X$).
+However, similarly to density ratios, these divergences are undefined in typical scenarios with structured data.

-Our upper-bound are established under the nonparametric classification settings of \cite{audibert2007fast}, which parametrize the noise distribution (via smoothness and noise conditions); this allows us to understand the interaction between $\gamma$ and noise parameters, and capture regimes where classification remains easy despite large $\gamma$.
-Our upper-bounds are established with a generic $k$-NN classifier defined over the combined source and target sample.
-In particular, our results imply new convergence rates of independent interest for vanilla $k$-NN (see Remark \ref{rem:newKNNbounds}, Section \ref{sec:upperbounds}).
+Our upper-bounds are established for the now classical nonparametric settings of \cite{audibert2007fast}, which parametrize the interaction between label variable $Y$ and covariates $X$ via smoothness and noise conditions; this allows us to understand the interaction between $\gamma$ and traditional classification-complexity parameters, and capture regimes where target classification remains easy despite large $\gamma$.
+Our minimax upper-bounds are achieved by a generic $k$-NN classifier defined over the combined source and target sample.
+In particular, our results imply new convergence rates of independent interest for vanilla $k$-NN in the context of non-uniform marginals (see Remark \ref{rem:newKNNbounds}, Section \ref{sec:upperbounds}).